Samadhi Chronicles -

 Promising physical and spiritual ecstasy, Tantra workshops lure couples who want more from their relationships.
 But what really goes on?
 Georg Feuerstein posts a CORRECTION: The above quotes from a Yoga Journal article authored by me misrepresent my current opinion about Neo-Tantra.
 That article was written many years ago when Neo-Tantra was still fairly young and perhaps less noxious and obnoxious, though in retrospect I doubt even this.
 In particular, I must distance myself from the quoted statement that Neo-Tantra "provides meaning and hope."
 I no longer entertain such a generous opinion.
 Neo-Tantra has very little to do with Tantra except for the name.
 Don't be misled.
 I'd say, don't even bother to waste your time on "traditional" left-hand Tantra.
 If you are preoccupied with sex, consult a reputable psychologist.
 If you are suffering from sexual repression, also consult a reputable psychologist.
 If you are genuinely interested in spirituality, look at teachings and teachers very carefully.
 Don't pay hard cash for amateur advice from Neo-Tantrics.
 Authentic Tantra is taught, for instance, in the Tibetan Buddhist tradition, but it correctly focuses on renunciation, wisdom, and compassion.
 Georg Feuerstein, Ph.D.
 Author of The Yoga Tradition, etc. more

-Traditional Tantra and Contemporary Neo-Nantrism by Georg Feuerstein, Ph.D.
+Tantra - The Path to Ecstacy by Georg Feuerstein, Ph.D.

 God Agni as Kundalini by Georg Feuerstein, Ph.D.